Ratchet feminism

 Ratchet feminism emerged in the United States from hip hop culture in the early 2000s, largely as a critique of, and a response to, respectability politics.
 It is distinct from black feminism, womanism, and hip hop feminism.
 Ratchet feminism coopts the derogatory term (ratchet).
 Other terms used to describe this concept include ratchet womanism as used by Georgia Tech professor Joycelyn Wilson or ratchet radicalism used by Rutgers professor Brittney Cooper.
 Ratchet is an identity embraced by many millennials and Gen Z black women and girls.
 The idea of ratchetness as empowering, or of ratchet feminism, has been articulated by artists and celebrities like Nicki Minaj, City Girls, Amber Rose, and Junglepussy, scholars like Brittney Cooper and Mikki Kendall, and through events like Amber Rose's SlutWalk.
+Many view ratchet feminism as a form of female empowerment that doesn't adhere to respectability politics.

 History

 Ratchet definition

 The slang term ratchet first emerged in the hip hop community in Shreveport, Louisiana, in 1999 with the release of the song "Do the Ratchet" by Anthony Mandigo.
 The term made its way into the mainstream through popular 2000s hip hop songs such as Lil Boosie's 2004 remix of "Do tha Ratchet."
 The term was often used to describe the lifestyles of black, inner city youth.
 The term ratchet became a popular term for women who were deemed hood, ghetto, or loud.
 In 2017, University of Georgia professor Bettina L. Love wrote that the word was "messy, meaning it has no straightforward definition; it is contradictory, fluid, precarious, agentive, and oftentimes intentionally inappropriate."